Palm warbler: Distribution

 Palm warblers breed in open coniferous bogs and edge east of the Continental Divide, across Canada and the northeastern United States.

 These birds migrate to the southeastern United States, the Yucatán Peninsula, islands of the Caribbean, and eastern Nicaragua south to Panama to winter.
 They are one of the earlier migrants to return to their breeding grounds in the spring, often completing their migration almost two months before most other warblers.
-Unlike most Setophaga species, the Palm warbler's winter range includes much of the Atlantic coast of North America, extending as far north as southern Nova Scotia.
-Every year since 1900 the Palm warbler has been observed during Christmas Bird Count activities in Massachusetts, and consistently since 1958 in Nova Scotia.
-For the interval 1966-2015 the Palm warbler population increased throughout much of its northernmost breeding range.
+Unlike most Setophaga species, the palm warbler's winter range includes much of the Atlantic coast of North America, extending as far north as southern Nova Scotia.
+Every year since 1900 the palm warbler has been observed during Christmas Bird Count activities in Massachusetts, and consistently since 1958 in Nova Scotia.
+For the interval 1966–2015 the palm warbler population increased throughout much of its northernmost breeding range.

-Palm warbler has been recorded as a vagrant to Iceland.
+The palm warbler has been recorded as a vagrant to Iceland.